mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## I am assuming 3 pages, but you might mean 6:
 The  number  of  pages  of  your  response  is  not  limited.
 However,  the  expected  length  should  not  exceed  3
 pages double sided standard letter business format.

+## This clearly isn't enough information as there are multiple projects under this organization site.
+What would be useful here is an exact link to the project that contains both the code and the installation instructions.
+It would be possible to offer a download for a VirtualBox instance that would include a running example of the entire environment.
+At the very least though this needs to be corrected:
+All source code for the architecture is available on GitHub for reuse here : https://github.com/open-data

+## This just isn't possible!
+The absence of the ability for the system to programmatically reduce the reading grade level of the content to a target of grade 8, in accordance with WCAG 2.0 AAA; and,

+## I don't think this is what people are calling for in the blind community
+Lack  of  ability  within  the  system  to  programmatically  generate  alternate  versions  of  Digital  Assets
+available  through  the  Open  by  Default  Pilot  Portal  in  a  variety  of  braille  formats  such  as  .BRF  and
+.BRL in both official languages;

+## It makes no sense for the due date to be within 15 days, considering that this is the time available for clarification with the Technical Authority
+Due date: Within 15 working days of Contract award

+## It seems very strange for a government contract to ask for:
+  e) Profit: Identify proposed profit, if any, and the basis on which it is computed and applied.

+  f) Overhead: State the applicable overhead.

 Footer